-"As a region of interconnected people, we have the opportunity and responsibility to care for one another.
-The COVID-19 pandemic has struck our region hard, leaving many people particularly vulnerable in terms of their health and finances.
-The Community Foundation is committed to responding in a way that is quick and equitable, working with partners who are already doing good work, and leveraging the philanthropic spirit of Central Virginia.
-I am extremely grateful to the generous donors who have contributed to this effort so far.
-Philanthropy is well positioned to be nimble, responsive, and creative in times of crisis."
+The Community Emergency Response Fund was established on March 13, 2020, to provide flexible resources to households and organizations in Central Virginia that are impacted by the COVID-19 pandemic.
+As a region of interconnected people, we have the responsibility to care for one another, particularly those most vulnerable in terms of their health and finances.
+The Community Foundation is committed to responding in a way that is quick and equitable, partnering with those who are already doing good work, and leveraging the philanthropic spirit of Central Virginia.

 President and CEO

 We are still accepting donations to the Community Emergency Response Fund.
 Your dollars will help support grants to nonprofit organizations seeking to recover, sustain, and build their services.

 Donate using a credit card.
 Or, if you are a fundholder, email Katie Kling, director of advancement, at email@example.com.